-The Tullow oil and gas Reserves for the Espoir fields are based on the following main components:
+The Tullow oil and gas Reserves for the Espoir fields are based on the following main component:

-- On Production Reserves (OP) utilising the current wells for East and West Espoir - Justified for Development Reserves (JD) associated with the Phase IV drilling campaign which targets further development of the East and West Espoir fields
+• On Production Reserves (OP) utilising the current wells for East and West Espoir

-No Approved for Development Reserves have been identified for the Espoir fields.
+No Approved for Development Reserves or Justified for Development Reserves have been identified for the Espoir fields.

 The Tullow working interest in the Espoir fields is 23.7% and the net revenue interest for Tullow is 21.33%.
 The net Reserves attributed to Tullow are based on the net revenue interest.
-The Côte d'Ivoire Reserves at 31st December 2023 attributable to Tullow are presented in Table 2-5.
+The Côte d'Ivoire Reserves at 31st December 2024 attributable to Tullow are presented in Table 2-5.

 Reserves Classification Oil (MMstb) Gas (Bscf) Total Oil Equivalent (MMboe)

 2P 2P 2P

-On Production (OP) 0.3 1.1 0.5
+On Production (OP) 0.5 1.1 0.6

 Approved for Development (AD) 0.0 0.0 0.0

-Justified for Development (JD) 4.5 5.7 5.4
+Justified for Development (JD) 0.0 0.0 0.0

-Total Reserves 4.8 6.8 5.9
+Total Reserves 0.5 1.1 0.6